How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 When in doubt, choose a cat tree with a higher weight capacity than you need.

-• Thick support posts (especially for tall trees)
+• Thick support posts (especially for taller trees)

-• Anti-tip or wall-anchor options for extra safety
+• Anti-tip or wall anchor options for added safety

 Best cat tree setup based on your home: